 At the start of October Pinboard founder Maciej Ceglowski spoke at O'Reilly Media's Big Data conference.
 Aiming to puncture the bubble of data enthusiasts, he painted a purposefully grim picture of data as, in his words,

-So, what is my point?
 We in cultural organisations think of ourselves as the white hats and the good guys.
 Libraries in particular have a strong ethos of free and protected access to information.
-The siren call of data is strong however, and we will all soon, if we're not already, have to ask ourselves who benefits from the data we collect, and how we keep each other safe.
+The siren call of data is strong however, and we will all soon, if we're not already, have to ask ourselves: who benefits from the data we collect, and how we keep each other safe?

 Don't collect it!

 If you can get away with it, just don't collect it!
 Just like you don't worry about getting mugged if you don't have any money, your problems with data disappear if you stop collecting it....

 If you have to collect it, don't store it!

 ...
 You can get a lot of mileage out of ephemeral data.
 There's an added benefit that people will be willing to share things with you they wouldn't otherwise share, as long as they can believe you won't store it. ...